ddev/ddev/docs/content/users/configuration/config_yaml.md

 ## `router_bind_all_interfaces`

-Whether to bind on all network interfaces.
+Whether to bind `ddev-router`'s ports on all network interfaces.

 | Type | Default | Usage
 | -- | -- | --